 Traditional credit scoring models weigh credit history heavily, and consumers with shorter credit histories often generate a "thin file."
 The VantageScore model tries to remedy this by putting more weight and emphasis on the past 24 months of credit history.

-Your Auto Insurance Score, with ranges from 150 to 950, is also calculated using data from your TransUnion credit report and is used primarily by auto insurance companies.
+Your Auto Insurance Score, with ranges from 150 to 950, is calculated using data from your TransUnion credit report and is used primarily by auto insurance companies.
 It helps insurance companies assess the risk of insuring a consumer by measuring the likelihood that a claim might be filed.

 The fact that data in your credit report can affect your auto insurance rates may seem unfair, but studies show that there is a correlation between credit behavior and the likelihood a consumer will file a claim.
 In other words, consumers with higher credit scores tend to file fewer insurance claims and, as a result, are typically given better rates.
 Note that your insurance score is only based off of credit report information.
 It doesn't matter if you don't own a car, have never filed an insurance claim and have a clean driving record.

 Your Auto Insurance Score is used by the 15 largest auto insurers to measure insurability and price your rates.

 Like the Auto Insurance Score, the Home Insurance Score ranges from 150 to 950 and is calculated using data from your TransUnion credit report.
 It is used primarily by home insurance companies to help assess the likelihood that you'll file an insurance claim.
 It is also only based off of credit report information.
 Whether you own a home or have a mortgage or have never filed an insurance claim doesn't factor into the calculation of this score.